 It’s no accident that national wildlife refuges are some of the birdiest places on Earth.

 The birds arrived first; refuges followed.
-In fact, the National Wildlife Refuge System is essentially built for birds.
+In fact, the National Wildlife Refuge System was largely built for birds.

 President Theodore Roosevelt set the path.
 In 1903 when he established Florida’s Pelican Island as the nation’s first wildlife refuge, he did so to save its brown pelicans from market hunters.
 By 1909 Roosevelt had established 51 bird refuges across the country.